LihaoWang/internetfamous/README.md

 # Internet Famous Blog
 This is a blog made by Lihao Wang to document the reading responses and homework in Internet Famous class.

+## Week 7 reading response
+This weeks reading examines the phenomenon and the creation of Slender Man on the Internet.
+As a person who has used the Internet for many years, I’m really familiar with the process of creating something viral.
+The creation of the Slender Man example is a traditional way of people collectively creating things online.
+I think the reason why so many people join the discussion is there are endless possibilities behind the character.
+People are able to use to imagine whatever they want.
+There’s no correct answer.
+I see it as a way of releasing imagination and a gateway from the reality.
+People enjoy the process of content creating.

+From the reading, I also learned the concept of Alternate reality games, which basically describes the phenomenon of collective content creation online.
+Everyone is familiar with the digital meme culture, and we are all involved in it.
+The reason why we love memes is that we can resonate with them.
+So it’s a social action that gathers similar people.
+In this way, more memes will be created and spread all over the community.

 ## Week 6 reading response
 The reading Celebrity gives me a lot of new understanding of the reality show.
 Nowadays, reality TV is really popular and common.
 But what I didn’t know before reading the excerpt is that it has a long history back in 1948.
 I think the reason why reality TV remains popular is: it is closer to viewers’ life.
 I gives a feeling of intimacy between the viewers and the “celebrity”.
 Viewers can easily relate to themselves, and even imagine themselves on the show.
 This is a big advantage that traditional TV show doesn’t have.
 In addition, thanks to the technology advancement of non-linear editing system, the production becomes much easier.